 However, the movement towards independence is impeded by the lack of unifying cultural institutions.
 Albania at the end of the 19th Century has no political centre, no universally accepted national religion and no standard alphabet.

 Uprisings against Ottoman rule break out in the early years of the 20th Century - in 1908, at the time of the Young Turk revolution, in 1910 against the new regime of the Young Turks, and in 1912.

 On 28 November 1912, following the First Balkan War, Albanian leaders declare their country an independent state.
 Albania's borders are set by Europe's Great Powers (Britain, Germany, Russia, Austria, France, and Italy) in August 1913 when the Treaty of Bucharest establishes an independent Albania ruled by a constitutional monarchy.
-However, the provinces of Kosovo and Çamëria, which contain a majority of ethnic Albanians, are excluded and granted to Serbia and Greece respectively.
+The provinces of Kosovo and Chameria, which contain a majority of ethnic Albanians, are excluded from the new Albanian state and granted to Serbia and Greece respectively.

 The country faces a testing future.
 It is one of the least developed regions of Europe.
-Its economy is semi-feudal and, due to the tribal nature of much of the society, much of its territory is essentially ungovernable.
+Its economy is semi-feudal and, due to the tribal nature of much of the society, large parts of its territory are essentially ungovernable.
 Almost the entire population is illiterate.
 The country has Europe's highest birthrate and infant mortality rate.
 There is no banking system and little infrastructure or health care.
 Political instability is rife.

 In 1922 Ahmed Zogu, a conservative Muslim clan chief, becomes Albania's prime minister.
 Zogu's government is briefly forced out of power in 1924.
 When Zogu returns, Albania is proclaimed a republic and given a new constitution.
 Zogu becomes president in 1925.
 In 1928 Albania is declared a kingdom.
 Zogu is made king.
 He takes the name Zog I, King of the Albanians.